Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/8_ROS2_Basic_Course.md

 class MinimalClient(Node):
 # The initialization method of the Class
 def \_\_init\_\_(self):
 # Call the initialization method of the Node class.
-Set the node name as “minimal_client”
+Set the node name as "minimal_client"
 super().\_\_init\_\_('minimal_client')
-# Create a server and connect to the **AddInts** service named as “add_two_ints”.
+# Create a server and connect to the **AddInts** service named as "add_two_ints".
 self.cli = self.create_client(AddInts, 'add_two_ints')
 # Wait for the service connection, with a maximum wait time of 1 second.
 while not self.cli.wait_for_service(timeout_sec=1.0):